arabianightsclub/lamp/getting-started.md

 Head over to the Marketplace and get your LAMP!
 Ensure you have enough ETH for the purchase.

 ### 4. Follow us on Twitter.
 New user(with LAMP NFT) needs one activation code to join the Club.
-Visit our [Twitter] (http://www.twitter.com/arabianightscl) and like, retweet, follow and ask us on a question in the comment for the chance to win one activation code.
+Visit our [Twitter](http://www.twitter.com/arabianightscl) and like, retweet, follow and ask us on a question in the comment for the chance to win one activation code.

 ### 5. Join Discord and sign-up for Club
 Only existing users will have three activation codes.
-After getting access to to our [discord] (http://www.discord.com/arabianightsclub), you will be able to sign up for the Club with your email address.
+After getting access to to our [Discord](http://www.discord.com/arabianightsclub), you will be able to sign up for the Club with your email address.
 You will receive a verification code that you need to key in to enter the Club.

 Congrats!
 You are all set.